shackbarth/xtuple/UBUNTU_SETUP.md

 ##Optimizing your virtual machine

-Below are optional instructions for optimizing the VM for development.
-Yes, we could have made a vm that has all this for you, but this is much more fun.
-Plus you'll know what you have when you're done.
+Below are _optional_ instructions to optimize the VM for actually doing development.
+Yes, we could have made a VM that has all this for you, but this is much more fun.
+Plus you can pick and choose what you want and you'll know what you have when you're done.

 First you'll want to set up quick access to the terminal.
 Click on the Dash Home icon in the upper left.
 Search for "Terminal" and drag the terminal icon to the left launch bar.
 Click it to open the terminal.